Assistant Professor of History

 Academic & Professional Interests

 Dr. Hatter specializes in the history of North American empire in the eighteenth and early-nineteenth centuries.
-He teaches classes on colonial America, the era of the American Revolution, in addition to offering undergraduate research and methods classes focused on the early American West.
+He regularly teaches a range of classes, including American History to 1877, Early America to 1750, and the Era of the American Revolution.

 Dr. Hatter’s research program embraces the comparative study of British and American Empire in the Revolutionary Atlantic World.
 More specifically, his research focuses on merchants as transnational agents of empire, exploring their ambivalent and often fraught relationship with imperial policymakers in the metropole and government officials on the ground.
 Hatter’s first book, Citizens of Convenience: The Imperial Origins of American Nationhood on the U.S.-Canadian Border (Charlottesville, 2017) won the 2016 Walker Cowen Memorial Prize for “an outstanding work of scholarship in eighteenth-century studies.”
 He is beginning a new project with the working title Negotiating Independence: American overseas merchant communities in the Age of Revolution.